It’s been a long time coming. And it has been a dream of mine to start a......

 “Swimming has given me a lot over the years.
 It taught me how to get out of the hard stuff, how to set goals and how to motivate myself to achieve those goals.
 So I thought this would be a great way to give back what I’ve learned as a swimmer.”

 Still swimming, Michelle travels the world competing in some of the most beautiful seas, oceans, rivers and lakes.
-While remaining true to herself and the people around her, she strives to live life driven by passion.
+While remaining true to herself and the people around her, she strives to live a life to glorify God and expand His Kingdom.

 Read the latest posts from my blog and find out the latest news